-Alabama [20-11 (12-6), RPI: 60, SOS: 91] By avoiding a home loss to Georgia Saturday, Alabama didn't do much to move up the cut line, but it did accomplish one thing: It continued to wield quite possibly the most yawn-inducing NCAA tournament résumé in the country.
+Alabama [20-11 (12-6), RPI: 61, SOS: 89] By avoiding a home loss to Georgia Saturday, Alabama didn't do much to move up the cut line, but it did accomplish one thing: It continued to wield quite possibly the most yawn-inducing NCAA tournament resume in the country.
 A home win over Kentucky, losses to Dayton, Mercer, Tulane and Auburn, and nothing much in between.
 It's just ... blah.
 But beat Tennessee on Friday afternoon and we'll start to talk.

 Mountain West Conference

 Locks: New Mexico, UNLV, Colorado State, San Diego State